Original (2013) PS4 Review review

 It's a games console built by gamers for gamers and won the hearts and minds of many from the word go, with lots of prospective next-genners left feeling alienated by some of Microsoft's bizarre policies and choices for the Xbox One – many of which were reversed as a result of a backlash.

-The one area that Sony was failing on, system-exclusive games, has recently taken a turn for the better thanks to the launch of Uncharted 4: A Thief's End.
-What's more encouraging are the sure system-sellers like No Man's Sky, Final Fantasy VII Remake, Kingdom Hearts III and The Last Guardian are quickly approaching, with E3 2016 to hopefully provide a solid release date for each.
+The one area that Sony was failing on, system-exclusive games, has taken a turn for the better thanks to the launch of Uncharted 4: A Thief's End, Bloodborne and The Last of Us.

 At least we've seen an attractive price point from day one.
-Sony started the PS4 at $399 and has held firm for two years while Microsoft has shifted every which way before settling at $349 without Kinect.
-Of course, Sony had to drop the price eventually and has finally decided to charge $349 going forward.
-Whatever Microsoft seems to do, it doesn't seem to be enough to slow Sony's roll.
+Sony started the PS4 at $399 and the price has dropped over the years - now sitting at $299.99.

 - What's the latest on PlayStation 4?
 You can now stream PS4 games to your PC